jeffspoelstra/pMPG/README.md

 * __pMPG applet slides-rpubs.html__ published R Presenter slideset in HTML form (published on Rpubs)
 * __main.png__ graphic used in slideset
 * __sidebar.png__ graphic used in slideset

+Documentation for how to use this applet may be found in the R Presenter slideset.